Prosthodontics Treatments in San Antonio TX

 Most residencies require residents to do most if not all dental laboratory work.
 This gives the prosthodontist a thorough understanding of what may be limiting when the time comes to actually make any restorative prosthesis (dental crown, bridge, etc).

 Most dental students receive little if any training in dental implants.
 Prosthodontic residencies not only provide extensive training with restoring dental implants but some incorporate the surgical placement into the program as well.

 WHAT DO PROSTHODONTISTS DO?

 Prosthodontics means prosthetics of the mouth.
 Prosthodontists specialize in restoring teeth and replacing missing teeth to create beautiful, and most importantly, healthy smiles.
 Prosthodontic training involves treating the more complex and challenging cases within the dental patient pool.
-They are a health care provider, architect, engineer, and artist often coordinating the treatment from other specialties that may need to be involved in treating a patient.
+They are a health care provider, architect, engineer, and artists often coordinating the treatment from other specialties that may need to be involved in treating a patient.
 Dental implants, crowns, bridges, veneers, fillings, dentures, and partial dentures are procedures that make up the heart of the prosthodontic specialty.
 These procedures are utilized every day on a regular basis.

 Advanced procedures are only a part of the big picture.
-High quality Prosthodontics demands a thorough understanding of proper oral function and health that will help lead to function, comfort, aesthetics, and longevity of the restorative work.
+High-quality Prosthodontics demands a thorough understanding of proper oral function and health that will help lead to function, comfort, aesthetics, and longevity of the restorative work.
 This understanding helps dictate when it is best to utilize these procedures.

 HOW DO I KNOW IF I NEED TO SEE A PROSTHODONTIST?